Chicago man charged with bilking elderly clients of $5 million - Chronicle Media

-Chicago man charged with bilking elderly clients of $5 millionBy Bill Dwyer For Chronicle Media — November 16, 2017
+Chicago man charged with bilking elderly clients of $5 millionBy Bill Dwyer for Chronicle Media — November 20, 2017

 A Chicago man faces up to 20 years in prison after he was charged by federal authorities with bilking numerous elderly clients out of at least $5.2 million in a Ponzi-like scheme over the last six years.

-Daniel Glick, 64, is already being sued in federal civil court by the United States Securities and Exchange Commission for the acts alleged in Wednesday’s criminal complaint.
+Daniel Glick, 64, is already being sued in federal civil court by the United States Securities and Exchange Commission for the acts alleged in the Nov.
+15 criminal complaint.

 Two Glick business associates, Edward H. Forte, 61, of Chicago, and David B. Slagter, also 61, of Palos Heights, are co-defendants in that March civil suit.